AVERY: Intent-Driven Adaptive VLM Split Computing via Embodied Self-Awareness for Efficient Disaster Response Systems

 \section{Experiments and Evaluation}

 We now present a comprehensive evaluation of \texttt{AVERY}.
 Our evaluation is structured in two parts.
 First, we present a static characterization of the VLM to motivate our core design choices, such as the fixed split point and the dual-stream architecture.
-Second, we evaluate the full adaptive \texttt{AVERY} system (Insight Stream) against static baselines under dynamic network conditions to quantify the benefits of its self-aware control logic\footnote{CNN-based split frameworks(e.g; ~\cite{part, franken}) are not comparable to our system, as VLMs couple vision backbones with language models for cross-modal reasoning, a fundamentally different architecture.}.
+Second, we evaluate the full adaptive \texttt{AVERY} system (Insight Stream) against static baselines under dynamic network conditions to quantify the benefits of its self-aware control logic.